Callaway Cars: ISO Rivolta Grifo 90 Prototype, 1990–1991

-In 1990, Renzo Rivolta's son, Piero, asked Callaway to be the engine supplier to his new Iso Rivolta Grifo 90, a revival of the Iso Rivoltas from the 1960s and 1970s.
-The Iso Rivolta cars had DNA that included Italian coachwork and V8 engines from Corvette – an inspiring formula for many.
-Now the challenge was to create a powerful, modern, 1990s design and restart the car company.
-Three elements were brought together: Marcello Gandini (designer of the Lamborghini Miura, among others), Gian-Paolo Dallara (Dallara formula cars) and Callaway to be the contributors to the Grifo 90 Project.
+In 1990, Renzo Rivolta's son, Piero, asked Callaway to be the engine supplier to his new ISO Rivolta Grifo 90, a revival of the ISO Rivoltas from the 1960s and 1970s.
+The ISO Rivolta cars had DNA that included Italian coachwork and American V8 engines.
+The challenge was to create a powerful, modern, 1990s design and restart the car company.
+Three elements were brought together: Marcello Gandini (designer of the Lamborghini Miura, among others), Giampaolo Dallara (Dallara formula cars) and Callaway to be the contributors to the Grifo 90 Project.
 The design was penned, the full-size clay commissioned, and the car was presented to the press in Italy in the spring of 1990.
 The economics of the time prevailed and the promises of government financing never materialized, and the project halted.

 Speiss Twin Turbo V8, 1991–1992

 The Speiss Supercar was commissioned by Robert Speiss to be constructed in his private factory in Gemmingen, Germany.
 Already a successful supplier of generators to industry, Mr. Speiss hired Karl Heinz Knapp to engineer and produce the world's first all-carbon composite sports GT car.
-Callaway was hired to design and produce the engine package based on its experience with the twin turbo Corvette program for GM.
-Full compliance with EC regulations, 600 bhp / 600 lb-ft torque, bespoke configuration and production quality control were all requirements of the program.
+Callaway was hired to design and produce the engine package based on its experience with the twin-turbo Corvette program for GM.
+Full compliance with EC regulations, 600 bhp and 600 lb-ft torque, bespoke configuration and production quality control were all requirements of the program.
 Unique intake manifolding, twin AiResearch turbochargers, and specially cast exhaust manifolds resulted in a svelte package.
 The project was cancelled before production began.
 However, the vehicle did meet all of its technical objectives.

 Ruger-Stutz DV32 Turbo, 1993–2001

 William Ruger Sr., of arms-making fame, was in love with the Stutz DV32 in his youth.
 He challenged Callaway Engineering with the assignment: "If you were Harry Stutz, and you suddenly awakened knowing what is now known about engine technology, what would you do to the DV32?"
-Callaway's answer was a turbocharged, fuel injected version of the original Stutz 5.0 liter DOHC straight eight that made more than 300 bhp at 3800 rpm.
+Callaway's answer was a turbocharged, fuel injected version of the original Stutz 5.0-liter DOHC straight eight that made more than 300 bhp at 3800 rpm.
 The modernized engine drove a GM Turbo-Hydramatic 4L80E.
 Suitable power and torque for a 6000-pound automobile.

 Callaway Cyclone V16, 2004–

 The Callaway Cyclone V16 is a prototype engine for a future Callaway project.
-With its exceptionally-high specific power output, striking visuals and an exhaust note only a high revving V16 can make, this powerplant should be reserved for a very special vehicle.